CodeMango75/Error-Handling/README.md

     print("This will always be executed.")
 ```

-## Hot Takes

-* When we give a class name of error to `except` block, this approach is known to **catch a specific exception by their class names**.
-For example if we print(p), a NameError will arise because p is not defined.
-* It's recommended to give class names to except blocks when you know the specific types of exceptions that your code might encounter and when you have a clear plan for handling those exceptions differently.
-* This approach improves code clarity and maintainability, making it easier to understand how your program responds to different types of errors.

 ### Except Exception as e

 we might want sometimes to use the expression **except Exception as e** which is breakdown as under: